Use Cases

 1. Select services

 Select the predefined usecases box.
-Choose Use Case 4 which contains 3 services : Data format validation, Show on Map and Taxon match Aquacache.
+Choose Use Case ‘the #marinespecies name determiner’ which contains 3 services : WoRMS, GNparser and IRMN.
 Click on ‘Select’.

 1. Order and validate selected services

-For this use case the order of the selected web services is not relevant.
+For this use case the order of the selected web services cannot be changed.
 Click on ‘Next’.

 1. Confirm columns

 When you click “Next”, you are redirected to the preview screen.
-Make sure that every column name from the uploaded file corresponds with a column name from the pick list.
+Make sure that the column containing the scientific name corresponds with a column name from the pick list.
 Click ‘Confirm’.

 Note: if this step does not work, try on a different browser (Firefox, Google Chrome, … )